The Fever (The Twilight Zone): Episode notes

 In Serling: The Rise and Twilight of Television's Last Angry Man, Gordon F. Sander wrote, "Serling celebrated the signing of his new show, The Twilight Zone by spending a weekend in Las Vegas.
 While Carol Serling was having good luck nearby, he became enslaved by a merciless one-armed bandit, an incident he would turn into one of his first Twilight Zone episodes."

-In future episodes, the slot machine was used in "A Nice Place to Visit" and "The Prime Mover".
+The slot machine was reused in the later episodes "A Nice Place to Visit" and "The Prime Mover".

-This is one of several episodes from Season One with its opening title sequence plastered over with the opening for Season Two.
-This was done during the Summer of 1961 to help the Season One shows fit in with the new look the show had taken during the following season.
-This is also one of three Season One episodes with Marius Constant's theme instead of Bernard Herrmann's over the closing credits.